Understanding the Stark Law: Examples and FAQ for Facilities

 • The purchasing manager at a healthcare facility accepts a cruise trip vacation from a vendor in exchange for signing a contract to purchase their IV pumps.

-One key difference between the two is that the AKS violations require “willful knowledge” of the intent to violate the statute, whereas violations of the Stark Law don’t require proof of intent to benefit from a self-referral to be held liable.
+One key difference between anti-kickback and Stark law requirements is that the AKS violations require “willful knowledge” of the intent to violate the statute, whereas violations of Stark don’t require proof of intent to benefit from a self-referral to be held liable.

 Another key difference is that Stark penalties are civil, while AKS penalties can be criminal and civil.
 In other words, AKS penalties are much more harsh and can even include prison time.
 Also, AKS applies to all federal healthcare programs while the Physician Self-Referral Law only applies to Medicare and Medicaid.